rickschmidt/mapreduce/mapreduce.md

 ## Why is MapReduce a good idea for large datasets?
 * Working with extremely large datasets requires massively parallel computation.
 The data itself is largely independent or can at least be divided as such.
+* In functional style programming state is left unchanged.
+Instead of updating variables new values are created.
+This means that the map function is non destructive which makes it ideal for distributed computing of large datasets.
+The data set can be broken up into smaller datasets and distributed between many data center clusters and each operation can take place independent of the rest of the data.
+Concurrency and synchronization problems go away when the software deviates from the traditional Von Neumann style approach of computing.

 ## Implementations of the MapReduce Pattern
 ###Hadoop